top of page

 Key Updates to Florida’s Non-Compete Agreements

-· Defined geographic area: Agreements must still specify a geographic scope, but employers no longer must justify reasonableness under the traditional §542.335 standards when the agreement qualifies as a covered agreement under the CHOICE Act.
+• Defined Geographic Area: Agreements must still specify a geographic scope.
+However, employers no longer need to justify reasonableness under the traditional §542.335 standards when the agreement qualifies as a covered agreement under the CHOICE Act.

-· Updated notice and acknowledgment requirements: Employers must provide at least seven days for employees to review the agreement before signing, advise them of their right to seek legal counsel, and include a written acknowledgment confirming access to confidential information or client relationships.
+• Updated Notice and Acknowledgment Requirements: Employers must provide at least seven days for employees to review the agreement before signing.
+They must also advise employees of their right to seek legal counsel and include a written acknowledgment confirming access to confidential information or client relationships.

 Key Updates to Florida’s Garden-Leave Agreements